threeport/threeport/docs/rest-api-conventions.md

   `v0` and is a part of the path in the URL, e.g. `{{host}}:{{port}}/v0/users`.
   It is used to maintain backward compatibility for clients of the API.
 This allows us to update the data model for any particular object without breaking existing integrations.
+The available version for an API can be found at the path `<rest-resource>/versions`.

 For particular API versions, when we add new optional fields no new API version will be created.
 However, if we add any required fields or remove any existing fields, that will result in a new API version.

-## API Groups

-Groups are used for extensions to the API.
-This prevents naming collisions between objects.
-The core QleetOS objects have no group.
-Objects in extended APIs contain the group in the URL path.

-For example, an ethereum API extension may have the following endpoint:
-`{{host}}:{{port}}/eth/v0/nodes`

-Whereas an avalanche API extensions may have this:
-`{{host}}:{{port}}/ava/v0/nodes`

-In this manner, each object may use a `Node` object, but in a different group.

 ## Required HTTP headers

-Qleet/Threeport REST API accept an input in JSON format and return an output in JSON format.
+The threeport REST API accept an input in JSON format and return an output in JSON format.
 Following HTTP conventions, the `Content-Type` request header is required for operations that provide JSON input, and the `Accept` request header is required for operations that produce JSON output, with the media type value of `application/json`.

 ## Basic operations